What is contrast and how does it work?

 - Iodine-based and barium-sulfate compounds are used in X-ray and computed tomography (CT) imaging exams.
 When iodine-based and barium-sulfate contrast materials are present in a specific area of the body, they block or limit the ability of X-rays to pass through.
 As a result, blood vessels, organs and other body tissue that temporarily contain iodine-based or barium compounds change their appearance on X-ray or CT images.

-- A gadolinium-based contrast agent may be recommended in some MRI scans to improve the clarity of the images or pictures of your body’s internal structures.
-If an MRI with contrast is recommended, our radiologist will go over the details of your exam with your referring physician to validate the need for contrast.
-Our radiologist will also review your medical history to ensure there are no conditions that might mean a gadolinium injection would not be recommended (e.g. pregnancy, previous allergic reaction, kidney disease).
+- A gadolinium-based contrast agent may be recommended by your referring provider in some MRI scans to improve the clarity of the images or pictures of your body’s internal structures.
+If an MRI with contrast is recommended, our radiologist will review your medical history to ensure there are no conditions that might mean a gadolinium injection would not be recommended (e.g. pregnancy, previous allergic reaction, kidney disease).
 To ensure patient safety, in MRI exams where contrast is indicated, CDI uses an FDA-approved macro-cyclic, ionic structured gadolinium based contrast agent that is widely considered to be among the safest MRI contrast agents available.
 This agent’s chemical make-up allows it to bind the gadolinium molecule much tighter to itself increasing the ability to fully excrete it from your body through your urine within 24 hours.